janniks/toggl-unattended-programming-test/README.md

 The specification for this programming test came from [Toggl](https://toggl.com/)—an awesome company making great [time-tracking](https://toggl.com/features/) and [hiring](https://toggl.com/hire/) tools.
 The test is likely inspired by the [Deck of Cards](https://deckofcardsapi.com/) project.

+I have asked Toggl whether I may keep this programming test open-source and online.
-So far, I have not been prohibitted to share this test, nor asked to take it down.
+So far, I have not been prohibitted to share the test and the results.
-I will update the repository if anything changes.
+I will readily remove the repository if anything changes.